-By the 1887-1888 winter season, 381 Commonwealth was the home of Charles S. Andrews and his wife, Katherine (Kate) Henshaw (Jackson) Andrews.
-They had married in April of 1887 and 381 Commonwealth probably was their first home together.
+On March 1, 1887, 381 Commonwealth was purchased from George Wheatland, Jr., by Charles S. Andrews.
+He married in April of 1887 to Katherine (Kate) Henshaw Jackson and they made 381 Commonwealth their home.
 Prior to their marriage, he had lived at 401 Beacon with his parents, Charles H. Andrews and Josephine (Maralious) Andrews.
-Katherine Andrews is shown as the owner of 381 Commonwealth on the 1888 Bromley map.

 Katherine Andrews’s parents, Dr. Samuel Jackson and Katherine (Kate) Henshaw (Baury) Jackson, lived with them.
 They (and probably their daughter) previously had lived at 405 Beacon.
 He was medical director for the US Navy.